CrispyButtermilkChickenSalad/OpeNITHM/readme.md

 # OpeNITHM

 This repository contails files related to OpeNITHM.
+This fork includes 3D printed upgrades to make the laser cut version have fold down wings.

 Firmware, schematics, board layout, and CAD files are included in this repo.
 Please see the CAD directory for the original 3d printed version, or the v2-cad directory for the laser cut version.

 ## List of Hardware